ramkumarpj/python-api-challenge/README.md

 * Click on 'Cell > Run All' to run
 * Open "VacationPy/VacationPy.ipynb" file using Jupyter Notebook
 * Click on 'Cell > Run All' to run

+# Disclaimer
+This repo was published for educational purpose only.
+Copyright 2023 edX Boot Camps LLC.
+All rights reserved.